gkapfham/vim-vitamin-onec/README.md

 ## Introduction

-Featuring orange, several "fruity" colors, two shades of dark grey, and one shade of light grey, vim-vitamin-onec received its name because (i) orange (also a fruit that contains vitamin C) is an important highlight color, (ii) the dominant grey background has a color code of `#1c1c1c`, and (iii) the alliteration in the name makes it more fun to say.
-Since the combination of those facts yielded the name "vim-vitamin-onec", the colorscheme's creator likes to think that the pleasing combination of colors will promote "fruitful" programming and writing.
+Featuring orange, several "fruity" colors, two shades of dark grey, and one shade of light grey, **vim-vitamin-onec** received its name because (i) orange (also a fruit that contains vitamin C) is an important highlight color, (ii) the dominant grey background has a color code of `#1c1c1c`, and (iii) the alliteration in the name makes it more fun to say.
+Since the combination of those facts yielded the name "**vim-vitamin-onec**", the colorscheme's creator likes to think that its pleasing combination of bright colors and dark greys will promote "fruitful" programming and writing.

-Providing both true-color and 256-color variants, the vim-vitamin-onec colorscheme supports Vim, Neovim, MacVim, and GVim &mdash; although the colorscheme's creator primarily uses Neovim.
-Although it likely works in other contexts, the colorscheme regularly supports the creator's use of Neovim during the use of the following languages: CSS, HTML, Java, JavaScript, LaTeX, Markdown, Python, and React.
+Providing both true-color and 256-color variants, the **vim-vitamin-onec** colorscheme supports Vim, Neovim, MacVim, and GVim &mdash; although the colorscheme's creator primarily uses Neovim.
+Even though it likely works in other contexts, the colorscheme regularly supports the creator's use of Neovim during the use of the following languages: CSS, HTML, Java, JavaScript, LaTeX, Markdown, Python, and React.

 ## Improvements